 We recommend that you always buy organic apples.
 Conventionally grown apples are consistently ranked by the Environmental Working Group (EWG) as one of the 12 most pesticide-ridden fruits.

 Apples are delicious in their natural state.
 You don’t need to cook them, chill them, or even slice them to enjoy.
-You can incorporate apples into your diet as a snack or a stand-alone side.
-But when you’re ready for more variety, try these recipes (both gluten-free):
+You can incorporate apples into your diet as a stand-alone snack, but when you’re ready for more variety, try these recipes (both gluten-free):

 Quinoa Apple Salad